-Artificial intelligence (AI) in healthcare is defined as the use of algorithms and software to approximate human cognition in the analysis of complex medical data.
+Artificial intelligence (AI) in healthcare is the use of algorithms and software to approximate human cognition in the analysis of complex medical data.
 Precisely, AI is the capability for computer reducing algorithms to approximate conclusions without direct human input to support increased healthcare facility and healthcare professional productivity and profitability, along with the potential for significantly lowering patient costs and improving the quality of patient care and outcomes.

-AI in healthcare represents an assembly of multiple smart digital solutions enabling equipment to sense, comprehend, act and learn so they can augment human activity and help complete administrative and clinical healthcare activities.
+AI in healthcare represents an assembly of multiple smart digital solutions enabling equipment to sense, comprehend, act, and learn so they can augment human activity and help complete administrative and clinical healthcare activities.
 Nowadays, it is a reality that AI cognitive technologies can successfully emulate and supplement the power of the human brain and provide real and advanced life-saving and quality-of-life solutions.

 “AI offers the opportunity to free physicians and other clinicians from tedious work analyzing data, giving them time to apply their knowledge in a more focused, informed way.
 We think AI allows clinicians to work at the highest level of their ability by making them far more informed and effective patient advocates.”

-The primary AI Healthcare goal is to analyze relationships between prevention or treatment techniques and patient outcomes with massive amount of data.
+The primary AI Healthcare goal is to analyze relationships between prevention or treatment techniques and patient outcomes with a massive amount of data.
 AI solutions, in recent years, have been developed to support smart practices including, diagnosis processes, treatment protocol development, drug development, personalized medication, and patient monitoring and care.

 Medical and technological innovation activities occurring since the 1960s that have enabled the progress of AI Healthcare solutions include: